albertattard/unique-code-serverless/plain-rust1_50/README.md

 1. Create the infrastructure

-   The following commands needs to be executed from within the `terraform` directory.
+   The following terraform commands needs to be executed from within the `terraform` directory.

    ```console
    $ cd terraform